Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Exploratory Hidden Markov Factor Model (EHMFM)

+Given a state sequence $\bb{W}_{i}$, standard assumptions of DTHMM assume that 1) given a state $w_{it}$, observations $\bb{y}_{it}$ are independent, and 2) given a state $w_{it}$ and subjects' contextual features, the state at the subsequent occasion $w_{i,t+1}$ is unrelated to any information from previous occasions.
 Utilizing subjects' contextual information, we use a multinomial logistic regression model to explicitly characterize the transition probability matrix $\mit{\bb{P}_{it}}$ as follows: where $\bb{x}_{it}$ is a $d\times 1$ vector of vector of covariates for individual $i$ at time $t$, and $\bb{B}_{kj}$ is a state-specific $d\times 1$ vector of fixed effects coefficients.
 Here, $\bb{x}_{it}$ can be reduced to $\bb{x}_{i}$, which contains only baseline features.
-The $\bb{B}_{kj}$ intends to quantify the effect of covariates on the probability of transitioning from state $k$ to another different state $j$, and provide an interpretation of how the probability of persisting in a state is affected by covariates.
+The $\bb{B}_{kj}$ intends to quantify the effect of covariates on the probability of transitioning from state $k$ to a different state $j$ to provide an understanding of how covariates influence transition patterns and investigate the potential risk factors.
 Conventionally, $\bb{B}_{kk}=\bb{0}$.

-However, when directly using DT-EHMFM on irregularly spaced datasets, we must always be careful when interpreting the predicted transition model.
-With irregularly sampled temporal data, multiple complex transitions can occur between any two consecutive observations.
-Intuitively, given $w_{it}$, the distribution of $w_{i,t+1}$ intends to approach a uniform distribution as observation intervals lengthen.
-Extra bias will be introduced when directly using the DT-EHMFM on the dataset with different time intervals.
+However, extreme caution is required when interpreting the predicted transition model in the case of direct application of DT-EHMFM to irregularly spaced datasets.
+When data are sampled irregularly, multiple complex transitions can occur between any two consecutive observations.
+Intuitively, given $w_{it}$, the distribution of $w_{i,t+1}$ tends to approach a uniform distribution as the interval between observations lengthen.
+Therefore, additional bias will be introduced when directly applying the DT-EHMFM on a dataset with varying time intervals.